BhaviChikhal/machine-learning/writeup.md

 ## [1] 60
 ```

 There are further unnecessary columns that can be removed.
 The column `X` contains the row numbers.
 The column `user_name` contains the name of the user.
-Of course, these variables cannot be a predictor for the type of exercise.
+Of course, these variables cannot predictors for the type of exercise.

 Furthermore, the three columns containing time stamps (`raw_timestamp_part_1`, `raw_timestamp_part_2`, and `cvtd_timestamp`) will not be used.